jankotek/mapdb-site/success.rst

 Who is using MapDB
 =============================

-See who is using MapDB and what they sey about it.
+See who is using MapDB and what they say about it.

-MapDB started under name JDBM in 1999.
-Current MapDB 2 is fifth generation.

 ModusP
 ----------